openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/llvm-toolchain-pl.md

 Prequisites:

 - all the upstream tool sources,
-- a suitable implementation platform for regression testing the compiler,
+- a suitable implementation platform for regression testing the compiler (i.e hardware or models to test the compiler against),
 - agreement on the instruction set encodings to be compliant with the RISC-V standard.
+- agreement on the builtin (intrinsic) function prototypes to be used.

 External dependencies:
 - ongoing tracking of upstream LLVM development until the CORE-V tool chain is accepted upstream.